-It's got the Cleans of a MARK amp in Channel 1, the Classic Rock Crunch and beyond in Channel 2, and in Channel 3, the most gain of any MESA to date with Dual Rectifier-esque top-end, but a higher "EL34" harmonic spread and higher, tighter Bass response blended with a MARK amp's soaring, vocal sustain and effortless, inviting feel.
+Like the popular TC-50, the TC-100's got a Clean Channel reminiscent of a MARK amp in Channel 1, the Classic Rock Crunch and beyond in Channel 2, and in Channel 3, the most gain of any MESA to date with Dual Rectifier-esque top-end, but a higher "EL34" harmonic spread and higher frequency, tighter Bass response blended with a MARK amp's soaring, vocal sustain and effortless, inviting feel.
 And all this versatility is delivered with an immediacy of attack and gut-punch midrange all its own in our line.